dboddie/debian-fedora-chroot/README.txt

 Define the details of the installation by setting the environment variables in the fedora-chroot-common.sh file:

   CHROOT:           The location of the chroot to be created.
   MIRROR:           The location of the release RPM.
   RELEASE_RPM:      The file name of the release RPM.
+  RELEASE_VERSION:  The version of the release to use.

 Run the host-scripts/chroot-setup.sh script as root, or using sudo: